Cykooz/libheif-rs/README.md

 packages from scratch.
 It merges package requirements specified in the `Cargo.toml` of crates in the dependency tree.

+PS: I tried build `libheif` for Windows, but `libheif-rs` tests filed because `libheif` does not have any encoder plugins available.

 ## Examples

 ### Read HEIF file